 ACTOS may cause serious side effects including:

-- See “What is the most important information about ACTOS.”
+- See “What is the most important information I should know about ACTOS?”

 - yellowing of your skin or the whites of your eyes

-cancer when you take ACTOS.
-You should not take ACTOS if you are receiving
+of having bladder cancer when you take ACTOS.
+You should not take ACTOS if you

-treatment for bladder cancer.
-Tell your doctor right away if you have any
+are receiving treatment for bladder cancer.
+Tell your doctor right away if you